Wife says ex-Nissan boss Ghosn suffers 'harsh' treatment in jail | MarketScreener

 Japanese authorities have charged Ghosn with under-reporting income and aggravated breach of trust for temporarily transferring personal investment losses to Nissan in 2008.

-Carole Ghosn, in the nine-page letter to Kanae Doi, the Japan director for Human Rights Watch, the nongovernment organisation, asked the group to "shine a light on the harsh treatment of my husband and the human rights-related inequities inflicted upon him by the Japanese justice system."
+In a nine-page letter to Kanae Doi, the rights group's Japan director, Carole Ghosn asked it to "shine a light on the harsh treatment of my husband and the human rights-related inequities inflicted upon him by the Japanese justice system".

 Ghosn was in charge of an alliance that included Nissan Motor, Mitsubishi Motors and France's Renault, until his November arrest and removal as chairman of the automakers sent shockwaves through the industry.

-The government has denied requests to end his 39-day detention.
-His lawyers have said it would likely take more than six months for his case to come to trial.
-(Click here for timeline on Ghosn investigation:)
+The government has denied requests to end his detention, which has run since Nov.
+19. Ghosn's lawyers have said it would probably take more than six months for his case to come to trial.
+(For Ghosn investigation timeline, click on)

+Phones went unanswered at Japan's Foreign Ministry and the prime minister's office as Monday is a public holiday, but Nissan said it was not in a position to comment on the workings of the judicial system, or any decision by the Tokyo prosecutors' office.

-Officials from New York-based Human Rights Watch, Nissan and Japan's U.S. embassy could not be reached for comment on the letter.
+Officials of Human Rights Watch could not be reached for comment on the letter, but its Asia director, Brad Adams, said in an editorial on Thursday that Ghosn's case "has shone a light" on Japan's long-overlooked "hostage" justice system.

-The former Nissan executive is being held in a 75-square-foot unheated cell and being denied his daily medication, according to Carole Ghosn's letter.
-He has lost 7 kg (15 lb) since his detainment and eats only rice and barley, the letter said.
+The former Nissan executive is being held in a 75-sq-foot (6.97-sq-m) unheated cell and being denied daily medication, his wife said in her letter.
+He has lost 7 kg (15 lb) since being detained and eats only rice and barley, she added.

-Prosecutors in Japan often try to extract confessions from prisoners in detainment that could last months, Carole Ghosn claimed in the letter.
+Prosecutors in Japan often try to extract confessions from prisoners in detainment that could last months, Carole Ghosn said in the letter.

 "For hours each day, the prosecutors interrogate him, browbeat him, lecture him and berate him, outside the presence of his attorneys, in an effort to extract a confession," she said.

-"No one should be forced to endure what my husband faces every day, particularly in a developed nation like Japan, the third largest economy in the world," she said.
+"No one should be forced to endure what my husband faces every day, particularly in a developed nation like Japan, the third largest economy in the world."

-Ghosn said he was "wrongly accused and unfairly detained based on meritless and unsubstantiated accusations" during a Tokyo court proceeding last week, his first public appearance since his November arrest.
+Ghosn said he was "wrongly accused and unfairly detained based on meritless and unsubstantiated accusations" during a Tokyo court proceeding last week, his first public appearance since his November arrest, at which he seemed noticeably thinner.

-(Reporting by Liana B. Baker and Mike Spector in New York; Editing by Jeffrey Benkoe)
+(Reporting by Liana B. Baker and Mike Spector in New York; Additional reporting by Elaine Lies in Tokyo; Editing by Jeffrey Benkoe)

 By Liana B. Baker and Mike Spector